sifriger-msft/sql-server-samples/samples/demos/sql-graph/recommendation-system/README.md

 SQL Server 2017, thanks to Graph Database, can express certain kinds of queries more easily than a relational database by transforming complex relationships into graphs.

-These demos are related to the session that [Sergio Govoni](https://mvp.microsoft.com/it-it/PublicProfile/4029181?fullName=Sergio%20Govoni) has done at the PASS SQL Saturday 675 in Parma (Italy).
+These demos, based on [WideWorldImporters](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers) sample database, are related to the session that [Sergio Govoni](https://mvp.microsoft.com/it-it/PublicProfile/4029181?fullName=Sergio%20Govoni) has done at the PASS SQL Saturday 675 in Parma (Italy).

 For those who don't already know the [SQL Saturday](http://www.sqlsaturday.com) events: Since 2007, the PASS SQL Saturday program provides to users around the world the opportunity to organize free training sessions on SQL Server and related technologies.
 SQL Saturday is an event sponsored by PASS and therefore offers excellent opportunities for training, professional exchange and networking.
 You can find all details in this page [About PASS SQL Saturday](http://www.sqlsaturday.com/about.aspx).

-The demos are based on [WideWorldImporters](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers) sample database.

 ### Contents